-The Extensible Firmware Interface (EFI), a supporting platform to provide input to the CPU and to handle its output, is provided by SLES10, the base Linux operating system for SGI Altix systems running SGI ProPack 5.
+The Extensible Firmware Interface (EFI), a supporting platform to provide input to the CPU and to handle its output, is provided by SLES10, or SLES11, or RHEL 5.4, the base Linux operating system for SGI Altix systems running SGI ProPack 6 SP6.
 EFI also controls the server's boot configuration, maintaining the boot menu in durable, non-volatile memory.

-SLES10 uses elilo package which places the bootloader (elilo.efi) and configuration file (elilo.conf) in the /boot/efi/efi/SuSE/ directory on SGI Altix systems.
+SLES10 or SLES11 uses the elilo package which places the bootloader (elilo.efi) and configuration file (elilo.conf) in the /boot/efi/efi/SuSE/ directory on SGI Altix systems.
+RHEL 5.4 uses the elilo package which places the bootloader (elilo.efi) and configuration file (elilo.conf) in the /boot/efi/EFI/redhat directory on SGI Altix systems.

-Note: When booting from SLES10 CDs, use the bootia64 command instead of elilo.
-Once the system is running SLES10, use elilo to boot from EFI.
+Note: When booting from SLES10, SLES11, or RHEL 5.4 CDs, use the bootia64 command instead of elilo.
+Once the system is running SLES10, SLES11, or RHEL 5.4 use elilo to boot from EFI.